What is the Best Bait for Beach Fishing?

 To get the most optimal results, place the shrimp in the salt to rest for at least 24 hours, if possible.
 The salt can be reused to serve the same reason, so don’t toss it away after you’ve completed the very first shrimp batch.
 The two major benefits of salting the shrimp for bait are that it will make the shrimp stronger, and they remain on your hook whenever you cast.
 The shrimp are also preserved so, which means you can keep them for longer without the need to freeze them.
 To read more about the article click here

 If you’re looking to utilize live shrimp that have been caught off the beaches, it is possible when casting your hook into gutters quite close to the shoreline.
 It isn’t possible to cast long distances using living shrimp attached to your hook.
 There are many basic rigs that you can employ for fishing lines using shrimp bait.
 High-low rigs and pyramid sinkers are among my top choices to employ.
-Here’s a list of some fish you can catch using shrimp as bait on the shore; however, you’re likely to catch many other species that aren’t mentioned in this article how to buy spinning rods
+Here’s a list of some fish you can catch using shrimp as bait on the shore; however, you’re likely to catch many other species that aren’t mentioned in this article on how to buy spinning rods

 - Striped bass